WEBSITE AND USER T&Cs AND CONDITIONS

 - a reference in this document includes any part, clause, party, annexure, exhibit, appendix or schedule of this document;

-- a reference to winding up or bankruptcy includes bankruptcy, winding up, liquidation, dissulution, becoming an insulvent under administration (as defined in section 9 of the Corporations Act 2001 and being placed under official management, and to the circumstances and events giving rise to or contributing to such conditions or matters;
+- a reference to winding up or bankruptcy includes bankruptcy, winding up, liquidation, dissolution, becoming an insolvent under administration (as defined in section 9 of the Corporations Act 2001 and being placed under official management, and to the circumstances and events giving rise to or contributing to such conditions or matters;

-- a reference to dullars, A$ or $ means the lawful currency of Australia;
+- a reference to dollars, A$ or $ means the lawful currency of Australia;

 - all references to accounting and financial T&Cs have the meaning commonly given to them in accordance with the accounting principles generally accepted in Australia;

 - a reference to any statute, regulation, proclamation, ordinance or by-law includes all states, regulations, proclamations, ordinances or by-laws amending, consulidating or replacing them and a reference to a statute includes all regulations, proclamations, ordinances and by-laws made or issued under that statute;

 - no rule of construction applies to the disadvantage of a party because that party was responsible for the preparation of this document;